-The AIBC is responsible for registering architects, three classes of associates, honorary members as well as firms and temporary licencees.
+The AIBC is responsible for registering architects (or members), three classes of associates, honorary members as well as firms and temporary licencees.

-There are currently more than 2,000 Architects AIBC, 130 architectural technologists, 180 retired architects, 610 intern architects, 22 Honorary Members of the AIBC, 900 architectural firms and 45 temporary licencees for a total of 3,900 members and other registrants.
+There are currently more than 2,100 Architects AIBC, 140 architectural technologists, 220 retired architects, 680 intern architects, 20 Honorary Members of the AIBC, 1150 architectural firms and 55 temporary licencees for a total of more than 4,300 members and other registrants.

 The use of the professional title Architect AIBC is restricted to registered architects.
 Under the Architects Act and Bylaws, the words “member” and “architect” and the title “Architect AIBC” are reserved for architects: those applicants who meet the education, experience and examination requirements for engaging in the full range of activities defined as the practice of architecture in the province of British Columbia.